How to prepare for moving to Dublin, Ireland?

 The culture shock was definitely manageable.
 Both the U.S. and Ireland are English-speaking countries with cultures well-known to each other.
 I was most surprised by the differences in slang.

 They were referencing someone else and not my husband, who was standing next to me.
 It turns out that “yer man” is not my man but the equivalent of “that guy” in the U.S.

 Every time I encountered unexpected slang, I tried to understand it.
-Today, after eight years of living in Ireland, I speak the slang like a local (which sometimes surprises people given my American accent!).
+After eight years of living in Ireland, I speak the slang like a local (which sometimes surprises people given my American accent!).

 What do you like about Dublin?

 We can walk from one end of town to the other in about 30 minutes.
 We don’t have a car (which is an amazing cost-saver, as discussed above).

 We enjoy taking a walk to one of several artisanal coffee places like 3FE, Art of Coffee, Coffee Angel, and the Bald Barista within a 30-minute walk of our apartment before work each morning.
 It’s a great little ritual.